Extending the Thermodynamic Form Factor Bootstrap Program: Multiple particle-hole excitations, crossing symmetry, and reparameterization invariance: Introduction

 After establishing the form of crossing symmetry in the thermodynamic limit, we consider two applications.
 Firstly, in Section~\ref{sec:conserved_ff}, we write the crossed form factors of local charge and current operators associated with the conserved charges present in the field theory.
 Secondly, in~\ref{sec:non-relativistic} we use the relation between the relativistic sinh-Gordon theory and the non-relativistic Lieb-Liniger model~\cite{2009_Kormos_PRA_81,Kormos_2010} to compute the crossed form factors of the particle density operator in the latter.

-This work has two appendices.
+This work has four appendices.
+In Appendix~\ref{app:2pt} we sketch a derivation of the formula~\eqref{2point_fnc} for the two point from the finite volume expression.
 In Appendix~\ref{app} we present an alternative derivation of the singular structure of the two particle-hole form factor based on finite volume regularization and explicit summation over singular contributions to it.
-And in Appendix~\ref{app:extra_scattering}, we show further examples of the crossing symmetry for states consisting of few holes or few particle-hole excitations.
+In Appendix~\ref{app:extra_scattering}, we show further examples of the crossing symmetry for states consisting of few holes or few particle-hole excitations.
+And finally in Appendix D, we briefly consider the possibilities of altering the minimal structure of the thermodynamic form factors through Castillejo–Dalitz–Dyson (CDD) that account for soft mode summation.